ietf-ccamp-wg/ietf-ccamp-otn-path-computation/draft-ietf-ccamp-otn-path-computation-yang.md

 This document provides a mechanism to request path computation in an Optical Transport Network (OTN) by augmenting the Remote Procedure Calls (RPCs) defined in RFC YYYY.

-\[RFC EDITOR NOTE: Please replace RFC YYYY with the RFC number of draft-ietf-teas-yang-path-computation once it has been published.

 --- middle

 # Introduction